bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 sudo chmod g+rwx /var/lib/libvirt/images/
 ```

 The following step depends on which distribution of Linux that you would like to install.
 I opted for Debian, but just about anything would work here.
-We start by fetching the ISO from the internet
+We start by fetching the ISO from the internet:

 ```
 wget -P /var/lib/libvirt/isos/ https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.3.0-amd64-netinst.iso